arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Haonan Qiu(邱浩楠)**, an undergraduate majoring in computer science at School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen.
-I'm interested in Adversarial Machine Learning, Deep Learning, and Computer Vision (particularly deep generative models).
+My research interests mainly focus on Adversarial Machine Learning, Deep Learning, and Computer Vision (particularly deep generative models).

 In the past two years, I have thoroughly explored many aspects of Adversarial Machine Learning, supervised by [Prof. Bo Li](http://www.crystal-boli.com/) in UIUC remotely.
 I also work closely with [Chaowei Xiao](http://www-personal.umich.edu/~xiaocw/).
 We have done a lot of exciting research on Adversarial Machine Learning.